abahmad02/DSA210/README.md

 # Project Proposal: Analysis of Instagram Message Data - Abdullah Ahmad DSA 210

 ## **Objective:**
 The goal of this project is to analyze my Instagram usage, specifically the messages exchanged with a particular friend over time.
 The data for this analysis is obtained from Instagram's data export feature, which provides message records in HTML format.
-I aim to parse this data, conduct a hypothesis test, and visualize the findings to determine whether I send more messages than my friend.
+I aim to parse this data, conduct several hypothesis tests, and visualize the findings to determine trends, patterns, and differences in message activity.

 ---